aaurdanet/Checkers-PHP/README.md

 The Checkers static website is built using PHP and HTML to generate a checkers board with red and black pawns.
 It utilizes a constant SIZE to define the dimensions of the board and displays it as an HTML table.
 Red and black pawns are represented by images, creating a visual representation of a checkers game.
 Features

 Dynamic Board Generation: The website dynamically generates a checkers board based on the constant SIZE, creating an 8x8 board.

 Red and Black Pawns: The checkers board displays red and black pawn images representing the pieces on the board.

 Responsive Design: The generated board is responsive and accessible across various devices.

 Usage

 To use this code with XAMPP:

 Install XAMPP on your local machine.

-    Clone this repository into the htdocs directory of your XAMPP installation:
+Clone this repository into the htdocs directory of your XAMPP installation

-    bash

-git clone https://github.com/your-username/checkers.git C:\xampp\htdocs\checkers

-Start the Apache server using the XAMPP control panel.

 Open your web browser and navigate to http://localhost/checkers.